heinasmaki/colorplane/README.md

 Spin model simulator for plane colorings.
 Computes the ground state of a multicomponent spin system in a lattice, where the number of equal spin values unit distance apart is minimized.
 When interpreting spin values as colors, the output is an approximation to a [plane coloring](https://en.wikipedia.org/wiki/Hadwiger%E2%80%93Nelson_problem).

-The principles and methods used by the code are described in the associated manuscript [Hamiltonian approach to plane colorings](materials/plane_coloring.pdf).
+The principles and methods used by the code are described in the associated paper [Hamiltonian approach to plane colorings](https://arxiv.org/abs/1908.03880).

 The code is interactive, and you can look at the input file examples in the "materials/inputs" subfolder for reasonable parameters.